Keynecta/keynecta.com/content/_index.md

       image_url: /uploads/keynecta-dashboard-on-computer-2.jpg
       image_alt: Keynecta's Smartsheet dashboard on a computer screen
     background_color: ''
+  - _bookshop_name: team-intro
+    preheading: Who We Are
+    heading: Our Team
+    body: >-
+      At the core of Keynecta is an experienced team dedicated to reshaping how organizations approach safety.
+We’re committed to creating digital solutions that help companies drive profits and value people—creating a workplace where safety isn't just a priority but a fundamental part of organizational success.
+    team:
+      - heading: Michael A. Parins
+        job_title: President
+        image: /uploads/mike-parins-new.jpg
+      - heading: Jennifer L. Parins
+        job_title: Vice President IT
+        image: /uploads/jen-parins-new-2.jpg
+      - heading: Peter A. Nickel
+        job_title: Client Relationship Manager
+        image: /uploads/keynecta-peter.jpeg
+    button:
+      enabled: true
+      button_url: /about/
+      button_text: Learn More About Us
+      open_in_new_tab: false
   - _bookshop_name: testimonial
     body: >-
       "Keynecta focuses on your most important asset, the people.
 By putting